 New Zealand Women's Championship

 The Mabel Abbott Trophy used to be awarded to the winner of the New Zealand Women's Championship.
-Sadly, we don't have a photograph of this trophy.
 A full list of winners is available here.